-The area sprouts northwest along the main artery of Broadway from Columbus Circle at 59th Street, where the chaotic interesections of the western avenues gradually give way to the calm edges and vibrant center of the neighborhood.
-(This also home to the Shops at Columbus Circle at Time Warner Center, a collection of high-end stores and exhibits.)
+The area sprouts northwest along the main artery of Broadway from Columbus Circle at 59th Street, where the chaotic intersections of the western avenues gradually give way to the calm edges and vibrant center of the neighborhood.
+(This also home to the Shops at Columbus Circle at Time Warner Center, a collection of high-end stores, exhibits, and Jazz at Lincoln Center.
 Architecture buffs will want to stroll along Central Park West, West End Avenue, and Riverside Drive to take in the large, ornate apartment buildings.
 The quiet, residential avenues form the outer rim of the neighborhood.
 Venture down some of the cross streets, and you will find the lovely brownstones and townhouses that make up much of the landscape.

-On Central Park West and 72nd Street is the Dakota, where the famous and glamorous have lived and died.
-Its best-known resident was John Lennon, who is immortalized across the street in Central Park's Strawberry Fields.
+On Central Park West and 72nd Street is the Dakota, where some of New York’s most famous residents have lived.
+Its best-known tenant was John Lennon, who is immortalized across the street in Central Park's Strawberry Fields.

 Find your way to Broadway and you soon arrive at Lincoln Center.
 As you face the fountain from Broadway, to your left is the New York State Theater, home to the New York City Ballet.
 Back beyond the fountain is the Metropolitan Opera House, through whose windows you can see the Marc Chagall paintings and is where the Metropolitan Opera and American Ballet Theatre perform.
 To your right is the New York Philharmonic's home, Avery Fisher Hall.

-For the museum-minded, the Upper West Side is a delight, covering a full spectrum of genres.
+For those who want to visit museums, the Upper West Side is a treasure, covering the full spectrum of genres.
 Spend some time in the New-York Historical Society, the Children's Museum of Manhattan, the American Folk Art Museum, or the American Museum of Natural History.